openreasoner/openreasoner.github.io/docs/usage/prm.md

 In Process-supervision Reward Models (PRMs), the goal is to determine whether the sequence of solution process is currently on the right track, so it should output a binary indicator of correctness.

+>*OpenR* trains PRMs through supervised fine-tuning on an LLM, with the correct/incorrect distinction serving as the classification label.

 ## Data Preprocessing

 The datasets we used to train our PRM include [PRM800K](https://github.com/openai/prm800k), [Math-Shepherd](https://huggingface.co/datasets/peiyi9979/Math-Shepherd) and our dataset --- MATH-APS.
 These datasets are structured into three parts: